 Pennock Center for Counseling was incorporated in 1983 when a dedicated member of the First Presbyterian Church of Brighton, Mary “Penny” Pennock, had a vision of helping people in need of counseling.

 The Ministry of Care

-The original program was called the Ministry of Care to reflect the desire to faithfully serve others and carry out the mission of the ministry: caring for others.
-Initially, services were offered to church members, and later the board of directors expanded services to the community.
+Pennock Center originally was called the Ministry of Care to reflect the desire to faithfully serve others and carry out the mission of the ministry: caring for others.
+Initially, services were offered within the First Presbyterian Church of Brighton and later were expanded to the community.